deepakhj/cadent/README.md

       -servers string
         	list of servers to open (tcp://127.0.0.1:6002,tcp://127.0.0.1:6003), you can choose tcp://, udp://, http://, unix:// (default "tcp://127.0.0.1:8125")
       -type string
-        	statsd or graphite (default "statsd")
+        	statsd or graphite or carbon2 (default "statsd") -words string
-      -words string
         	compose the stat keys from these words (default "test,house,here,there,badline,cow,now") -words_per_stat int